 at Stanford, Berkeley, MIT, CMU and other universities.
 It is also

-being used at many companies such as NVIDIA, some startup companies,
+being used at many companies such as NVIDIA, Apple, etc.

 The input to STP are formulas over the theory of bit-vectors and

 arrays.
 This theory captures most expressions from languages like